Vivek0306/ToDo_List/README.md

 # ToDo List App

-## A basic ToDo List app made using flask
+## A basic ToDo List app made using Flask
 ***This app is still under development***